Rivian

 Apprenticeships:

-In partnership with the Technical College System of Georgia, Rivian has welcomed the newest class of 26 to the Rivian Technical Trades Program for Stanton Springs North.
-Georgia.
-The program will provide students with an accelerated 16-week foundational training program.
-After completing an instructional course, students will receive on-the-job training and learn skills from professionals in the company’s manufacturing facility in Normal, Illinois, before returning to Georgia to deploy their expertise after graduation.
+In partnership with the Technical College System of Georgia, Rivian has welcomed the newest class of 26 to the Rivian Technical Trades Program for Stanton Springs North, Georgia.
+The program provides students with an accelerated 16-week foundational training program.
+After completing an instructional course, students receive on-the-job training and learn skills from professionals in the company’s manufacturing facility in Normal, Illinois, before returning to Georgia to deploy their expertise after graduation.

-Additionally, Rivian has announced a new apprenticeship program, recruiting an initial group to support future industrial maintenance needs at its Georgia facility through a 24-month, in-depth training period.
+Additionally, Rivian has announced an additional apprenticeship program, recruiting an initial group to support future industrial maintenance needs at its Georgia facility through a 24-month, in-depth training period.
 Program tuition will be covered by the State of Georgia’s HOPE Grants, with incremental expenses (textbooks, materials, etc.) paid for by Rivian.
 Throughout the program duration, all participants will be paid employees as maintenance technicians for Rivian.
-In-person learning is accelerated for 24 weeks, after which all apprentices will travel to Rivian’s plant in Normal, Illinois for 12-18 months of on-the-job training, a requirement of the apprenticeship program.
+In-person learning is accelerated for 24 weeks, after which all apprentices will travel to Rivian’s plant in Normal for 12-18 months of on-the-job training, a requirement of the apprenticeship program.

 Construction is expected to begin in 2026.
 Inquiries about project RFIs, RFPs listing, and supply chain outreach can be directed to [email protected].
 Information regarding the development of the site is at the bottom of this page.
 For additional site studies and reports, along with local developments related to the project, visit: Stanton Springs JDA.